28th February 2018 at 12:00 pm

 Half Day SeminarInstitution of Civil Engineers, London, 1 Great George Street, London, SW1P 3AA

 Findings and case studies from exclusive research by the Major Projects Association into client models will be discussed at this exciting seminar on 28th February.
 Interviewing clients from Australia, Canada, India, Kosovo, Saudi Arabia, Sweden and the UK, the research highlighted important trends and lessons emerging in client models for major project delivery.
-Some of these world leading clients including Sydney Water, the Swedish Transport Administration (Trafikverket) and National Grid will share their experiences at the seminar.You need to be logged in to register for this event
+Some of these world leading clients including Sydney Water, the Swedish Transport Administration (Trafikverket) and National Grid will share their experiences at the seminar.Click here to view final authorised presentations

 Findings from the study identified a range of client models from light client approaches with extensive use of outsourced delivery functions, to deeply integrated expert clients delivering major programmes of work using centralised support functions and pop up project teams.